phgoff/wagmi-bitkubnext-connector/README.md

 Use a bitkubnext wallet as a wagmi connector!

-> _Currently, you can only use it to connect a wallet and a getter functions._.
+> _Currently, You can only use it to connect a wallet and read from the contract._.

 ## Installation